UCLA-Creative-Labs/aurgy/README.md

 Here's a quick guide on how to get started.

-1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the repository or checkout a branch; `master` is protected and is managed through our pipeline.
+1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the repository or checkout a branch; `main` is protected and is managed through our pipeline.
 2. Create an issue and/or mark an existing one to let everyone know that you are working your magic ⚡️
 3. Beep boop away!
 4. **Before you push**, it's always a good idea to check that your changes follow our linter rules!
 Run `yarn lint` at the root directory and watch it judge your code.
 5. Stage, commit, and push your changes to make a [pull request](https://github.com/UCLA-Creative-Labs/aurgy/pulls)!
-6. A maintainer will review your code and if it passes all the checks, your contribution will be merged on to `master` 🥳
+6. A maintainer will review your code and if it passes all the checks, your contribution will be merged on to `main` 🥳

 See [CONTRIBUTING.md](CONTRIBUTING.md) and [DESIGN_GUIDELINES.md](DESIGN_GUIDELINES.md) for more info.